 - mydomainname.com – goes to your existing website

 - myotherdomain.com – goes to your WordPress site

 Once you have set up your WordPress site, the next step is to configure its internal settings.
 This step is explained in the next article in the series.

-This is the end of Section Two
+This is the end of Part Two

 "I have used the tutorials to teach all of my clients and it has probably never been so easy for everyone to learn WordPress ...
 Now I don't need to buy all these very expensive video courses that often don't deliver what they promise." - Stefan Wendt, Internet Marketing Success Group